USSBA/terraform-aws-backup-plans/README.md

 ## Description

-A basic set of backup plans that can be consistantly created used across the SBA organization.
+A basic set of backup plans that can be consistently created used across the SBA organization.

 ### Features